Skip to main content

 There are several causes of indigestion, many of which are related to lifestyle habits, existing health conditions, and triggers from specific foods, drinks, or medications.
 Some of the most common causes of indigestion include:

-Existing health conditions such as gastritis, irritable bowel syndrome (IBS), celiac disease, diabetes, thyroid disease, pregnancy, etc.
+• Health conditions such as gastritis, irritable bowel syndrome (IBS), celiac disease, diabetes, thyroid disease, and pregnancy

 What are the symptoms of indigestion?